Lisa Wilcox - Alice Johnson

 People were getting tired of Freddy.
 He was no longer scary anymore.
 His effectiveness from being only in films was erased for good.
 No longer was Freddy a horror icon.
 He was everyone's icon.
 That "special" feeling was gone.
 Before, we wanted to see more Freddy.
 In 1989, we didn't want to see him at all.
 That's no more evident than the box office disappointment of THE DREAM CHILD.
 Only grossing less than half of what THE DREAM MASTER made, it proved that fans were just sick of Freddy at this point.
 But was the film a victim of Freddy's overexposure?
 Or is THE DREAM CHILD just a poor sequel?

 Alice (Lisa Wilcox) and Dan (Danny Hassel) return from THE DREAM MASTER officially as a couple in love, having sex at the start of the film.
 Alice goes to take a shower, but it completely floods her inside like a child in a mother's womb.
-Suddenly, Alice finds herself at the asylum where Amanda Krueger was raped by 100 maniacs, witnessing the attack.
+Suddenly, Alice finds herself at the asylum where Amanda Krueger was sexually assaulted by 100 maniacs, witnessing the attack.
 Alice wakes up from her dream, worried since she hadn't dreamt about anything Freddy for over a year.

 Alice graduates high school with Dan, Greta (Erika Anderson), Mark (Joel Seely), and Yvonne (Kelly Jo Minter).
 The occasion should be a happy one, but suddenly Alice is travelling between reality and the dream world while still being awake.
 Apparently, Freddy Krueger (Robert Englund) is getting strong enough to come back to life.
 Alice warns Dan of Freddy's return, but Dan succumbs to sleep and ends up being Freddy's first victim back.
 The trauma takes its toll on Alice, who finds out not only is Dan dead, but she's also with child.